matrix-org/matrix-spec-proposals/proposals/4099-server-participation.md

 ## Proposal

-### Considerations for ammending the make_join handshake
+### Considerations for ammending the `make_join` handshake

-When a joining server is instructed to join a room, the joining server sends an EDU `m.server.knock` to any available resident servers that the joining is aware of.
+When a joining server is instructed by a client to join a room, the joining server sends an EDU, `m.server.knock`, to any available resident server that the joining server is aware of.

-The server then waits until it receives an `m.server.participation` event with the state_key containing the joining server's name from any resident server that is participating in the room.
+The server then waits until it receives an `m.server.participation` event, which will contain the joining server's name within the `state_key`.
+The `m.server.participation` event can be received from any resident server that is participating in the room.
+However, the `m.server.participation` event should only be sent by the room admins.

-When `m.server.participation`'s `participation` field has the value `permitted`, then the joining server can use `make_join` and `send_join`.
+When `m.server.participation`'s `participation` field has the value `permitted`, then the joining server can begin to use `make_join` and `send_join`.
 However, `send_join` could be ammended in another MSC so that a server is able to produce an `m.server.subscription` configuration event, rather than an `m.room.member` event for a specific user.
 This is so that a server can begin the process of joining the room in advance of a user accepting or joining the room via a client,